Day 1: Sacred Valley (Pisac – Moray – Salt Mines – Ollantaytambo) – Aguas Calientes

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?

 ABSOLUTELY!!
-During the Machu Picchu Tour your main luggage can be kept in our office or stored at your hotel, both are free.
+During the Sacred Valley to Machu Picchu & Rainbow Mountain tour your main luggage can be kept in our office or stored at your hotel, both are free.

-HOW TO BOOK THE SACRED VALLEY & MACHU PICCHU TOUR?
+HOW TO BOOK THE SACRED VALLEY TO MACHU PICCHU & THE RAINBOW MOUNTAIN TOUR?

 We will need the following information (FROM EACH PARTICIPANT in your group).
 This information is necessary to purchase the entrance tickets to Machu Picchu the train tickets: